This tutorial demonstrates how to save a file as read-only in Excel and Google Sheets.

 For this example, leave the default option (so that only the owner can edit the file) and click Done.

-As a result, if anyone apart from the owner tries to edit the sheet, Google Sheets will reject the changes.
+As a result, if anyone other than the owner tries to edit the sheet, Google Sheets rejects the changes.

 Change Permissions – Google Sheets

 There’s also the option to change permissions so that Google Sheets displays a warning when you’re editing the sheet.

 - In the Protect sheets & ranges window, click Change permissions.